bigtreetech/docs/docs/Panda_Knomi_3D.md

 ## Mounting Guide

-In this section, you will learn how to install the Panda Knomi 3D onto the A1 Series printer's toolhead
+In this section, you will learn how to install the Panda Knomi 3D onto the A1 Series printer's toolhead.

 ### A1 Series Toolhead Mount

-* Insert the lens
+* Insert the lens.

     <img src=img/PandaKnomi3D/install_1.jpg width="300"/>